 Are you busy?
 What if I could help you take three things off your plate?
-Here are eight strategies that will have you more focused on what God wants you to do and making a bigger impact as you serve Him.
+Here are eight strategies to have more focus on what God wants you to do and making a more significant impact as you serve Him.

-How can you start to remove the extra activities, responsibilities, distractions, and thoughts that are keeping you in a constant state of overwhelm and exhaustion?
+How can you start to have more focus and remove the extra activities, responsibilities, distractions, and thoughts that are keeping you in a constant state of overwhelm and exhaustion?
 By knowing a few things about yourself AND knowing more about God.

 Your values are the things that are important to you in the way you live and work.
 Your values are not different for your personal life compared to your professional life.
 Values are stable and cut across all areas of your life.

-Values also determine your priorities.
-That means when you are behaving in a way that matches your values, you feel satisfied and content.
-But when what you are doing does not align with your values, it feels ‘wrong’.
+Values also determine your priorities and help you have more focus.
+That means when you are behaving in a way that matches your values; you feel satisfied and content.
+But when what you are doing does not align with your values, it feels ‘wrong.’
 Have you ever had a feeling of dread come over you when you are going to ‘that’ meeting or event?
 That’s a good indication you are not working in your values.

-When you are using your five top values as a type of filter you can be sure to keep your sense of integrity and what you know is right.
-You are able to approach decisions with confidence and clarity.
+When you are using your five top values as a type of filter, you can be sure to keep your sense of integrity, and what you know is right.
+You can approach decisions with confidence and clarity.
 AND, when there are so many ‘good’ choices, it makes it easy to see the right path for you.

 We are all guilty of not having the super faith-life we think someone else is having.
-Actually, most of us are in the same boat; we just think we are in that boat alone.
+Most of us are in the same boat; we just think we are in that boat alone.
 You can change that by creating a daily habit of Bible reading, study, and prayer.

-Start small.
-One verse.
-I have the YouVersion App on my phone.
+Start small—one verse.
+I have the YouVersion app on my phone.
 Each day there is a new verse to read.
 Find your time of day to spend two minutes reading and thinking about this verse.
 Extend that time to five minutes by writing the verse down and thinking about what it is saying to you personally.
 Go even further by using up to 10 minutes to write the verse down and then write what it means to you.
-There is a great method known as REAP for you Bible reading: Read, Evaluate, Apply, and Pray.
+There is an excellent method known as REAP for your Bible reading: Read, Evaluate, Apply, and Pray.
 One verse each day.

-And, creating the habit is easy.
-Set your reminder (an alarm) then do the routine (read your verse) and before you know it the reward will be evident.
-You will have the stamina, the confidence, the ammunition to go through the next difficult situation because you have God’s Word inside your heart and head.
+And, creating a habit is easy.
+Set your reminder (an alarm), then do the routine (read your verse), and before you know it, the reward will be evident.
+You will have the stamina, the confidence, the ammunition to go through the next challenging situation because you have God’s Word inside your heart and head.
 It fills you to overflowing because you are connected to His Super-abundance.

-Your accountability partner is a person who can help you identify exactly what you want to accomplish, help verify the steps you need to take in order to achieve your goal, and make sure you stay on track.
-Both you and your partner talk about your plans, get feedback, commit to taking action and then check in to make sure you’ve each done what you said you’d do.
+Your accountability partner is a person who can help you identify precisely what you want to accomplish, help verify the steps you need to take to achieve your goal and make sure you stay on track.
+Both you and your partner talk about your plans, get feedback, commit to taking action, and then check in to make sure you’ve each done what you said you’d do.

 What most people fail to realize is that this spiritual life takes work.
 Like anything, we cultivate whether a garden or a relationship, it takes effort on our part.
 This is where most of us suffer in our relationship with Christ.
 God wants us to connect to His heart.
 And this connection won’t just come to us instantly.
 It takes discovery into His character and how He created us.

 Spiritual growth also needs a daily structure.
 It can only happen from taking time with God.
-Starting with Bible study, prayer, worship and service is great but then add Sabbath, journaling, fasting and silence & solitude.
+Starting with Bible study, prayer, worship, and service are excellent but then add Sabbath, journaling, fasting and silence & solitude.
 Going deeper into other practices (that move beyond the daily Bible reading) makes a difference and can replace some old ways of thinking.
-Incorporating these ‘new’ practices really do satisfy your thirst for God and feed your soul as you grow deep in Him.
+Incorporating these ‘new’ practices do satisfy your thirst for God and feed your soul as you grow deep in Him.

 Connecting to God just as he created you is the first step.
-Imagine having faith building activities that are designed for your specific personality.
-Think of it this way, each activity waters your seed of faith a little more; gives it strength; and helps it push through the soil that has been cultivated with the perfect nourishment just for you.
+Imagine having faith-building activities that are designed for your specific personality.
+Think of it this way, each event waters your seed of faith a little more, gives it strength, and helps it push through the soil that has been cultivated with the perfect nourishment just for you.
 The power of spiritual disciplines is the transformation God wants for you.

-Your unique combination of natural abilities and other gifts is perfect for where you are in your business and for who you connect with on a regular basis.
+Your unique combination of natural abilities and other gifts is perfect for where you are in your business and for who you connect with regularly.
 God has given you both so that they work together in your marketplace endeavors.
 Many times, the natural abilities you have become Spirit-infused gifts to show others the glory and goodness of God.
-This is when you can align your gifts with your role in the marketplace.
+This is when you can align your offerings with your role in the marketplace.
 And, that enables you to worship God through your work because it can produce eternal rewards and results.

-No one else has the unique combination of skills that you have.
-Examine your life and pull from it those unique skills you love and that have been part of your life over and over again.
+No one else has a unique combination of skills that you have.
+Examine your life and pull from it those exceptional skills you love, and that have been part of your life over and over again.
 Don’t filter yourself.
 The quirkiest knowledge will lead to creating your Unique Value Proposition (what you bring that no one else does).
-In fact, that is how you will make your business stand out and be special.
+That is how you will make your business stand out and be unique.

 The lie is that your life has a secular part and a sacred part.
-That somehow you must keep the two separated.
+That somehow, you must keep the two separated.
 God wants you to be whole.
-Living a life that is seamless, where you show up in any situation as you.
+Living a seamless life, where you show up in any situation as you.

-Ultimately, you may need more encouragement and help to get the focus you crave and do what God is asking your to do.
-A coach or mentor is defined as a person who gives performance feedback, delegates responsibilities, and motivates performance as well as a person who focuses on guiding you to self-development and self-sufficiency (able to say ‘no’).
+Ultimately, you may need more encouragement and help you have more focus and do what God is asking you to do.
+A coach or mentor is defined as a person who performs feedback, delegates responsibilities, and motivates performance as well as a person who focuses on guiding you to self-development and self-sufficiency (able to say ‘no’).